-In this post I’ll do a comparison of nine hiking leggings currently on the market, outlining the material, features, intended use and more.
+In this post I’ll do a comparison of nine best hiking leggings currently on the market, outlining the material, features, intended use and more.
 In addition, I’ve included a section on what criteria to consider when buying leggings specifically for hiking, so you can choose the best pair for your needs.

 What are my favourites?
 I like the Patagonia Pack Out for hiking, but Lululemon Fast and Free are my favourite for versatility.
 If I was to buy a new pair right now I would get the Arc’teryx Sabria Pant.

 In the following section I’ll do a thorough review of nine of best hiking leggings for women on the market.
 But here is a quick summary to get you started.

 - Best Day Hiking Leggings: Mountain Hardwear Chockstone Rock Tight

 - Most Breathable Leggings for Hiking: Arc’teryx Sabria